LennartFr/hyperlab20181018/README.md

 ## Lab 3: IBM Blockchain Platform
 https://www.ibm.com/blockchain/platform?|1298|22081

+https://github.com/IBM-Blockchain/vehicle-manufacture.
+Click on Blue Button to kick off the deployment.

 https://vehicle-manufacture-basilar-fenestration.mybluemix.net/tutorial

 <img src="https://github.com/LennartFr/hyperlab20181018/blob/master/ibmcloudbc-1.png">

 # Section Five, where do we go from here?

+1. Go through the IBM Code Patterns for Blockchain.
+1. Create more advanced applications from the list of IBM Use Cases
+1. Engage with IBM Developer Advocates on your plans and ISV free resources

 # Appendix